- Starring

 Lucky Hank (S1:E4 – The Goose Boxer)

 Despite myself, Lucky Hank is beginning to grow on me, which really stinks because I don’t actually like it.
-Most of the supporting characters are still trash and need cut.
+Most of the supporting characters are still trash and need to be cut.
 So, when the last episode’s main subplot was about Hank needing to cut a quarter of his department and his seeming ambivalence toward it, I was immediately on board.
 Regrettably, that was all undone with this episode, and it looks like the series will be keeping them for the time being.

 So, how is it that I can make the claim that a show that I don’t like is growing on me?
 The answer is actually pretty simple: Bob Odenkirk.
 He’s managed to make me care about Hank’s well-being and growth as a person, despite the fact that I don’t like anybody else in the series (Diedrich Bader notwithstanding) or care about a single thing that happens at the school, Odenkirk keeps me going.